code0monkey1/clean-architecture-typescript-learn/README.md

     }
       ```

-    This is how we'll reference files in our project using `paths` attribute eg : `import CreateUserUseCase from`@application/useCases/CreateUserUseCase`
+    This is how we'll reference files in our project using `paths` attribute eg : `import CreateUserUseCase from`@application/useCases/CreateUserUseCase` rather than using something like `import CreateUserUseCase from `./
     >
     > In this above code block , we set 5 different    directory references for 5 folders we are about to create in the next few steps.
     >